ayaka14732/jax-smi/README.md

 ![](https://raw.githubusercontent.com/ayaka14732/jax-smi/main/demo/1.gif)

 `jax-smi` is a tool for real-time inspection of the memory usage of a JAX process.
-It is similar to `nvidia-smi` for GPU, but works on multiple platforms including CPU, CPU and TPU.
+It is similar to `nvidia-smi` for GPU, but works on multiple platforms including CPU, GPU and TPU.

 On TPU platforms, `jax-smi` is the only way to monitor TPU memory usage.
 On GPU platforms, `jax-smi` is also preferable to `nvidia-smi`.
 The latter is unable to report real-time memory usage of JAX processes, as JAX always [pre-allocates 90% of the GPU memory](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html) by default.